bkesterbyld/sitewire/content/pages/general-enquiries.md

       lender's capital partner.
 If you're a borrower having trouble with the mobile app, please let us know what type of phone you have and provide any details you can about the issue you're having.

+      Our standard support hours are 9 AM to 5 PM across North American time zones.
     content_align: left
     form_position: right
     form_width: fifty